-OFFENSE CONSEQUENCE Conveying FALSE INFORMATION intentionallythrough written or verbal communication FIRST OFFENSE: Two (2) weeks in-hall restriction SECOND OFFENSE: Referral to administration as a Level Ill violation Inappropriate CAFETERIA BEHAVIOR / manners - includes leaving a mess & throwing food FIRST OFFENSE: • Extra work service in the dining room SECOND OFFENSE: • Weekend residence hall restriction THIRD OFFENSE: • Referral to administration as a Level III violation 3.
+OFFENSE CONSEQUENCE Conveying FALSE INFORMATION intentionallythrough written or verbal communication FIRST OFFENSE: • Two (2) weeks in-hall restriction SECOND OFFENSE: • Referral to administration as a Level Ill violation Inappropriate CAFETERIA BEHAVIOR / manners - includes leaving a mess & throwing food FIRST OFFENSE: 3.
 Failure to do WORK SERVICE If a student neglects to satisfactorily complete work service for a week, the student will be assigned a NC and receive the assigned consequences.
 Work service grades can be entered each week and are required to be entered at least four (4) times in a nine-week grading period.
 FIRST OFFENSE: • Two (2) hours of make-up work & two (2) hours of Saturday School SECOND OFFENSE: • Weekend hall restriction THIRD OFFENSE: • Referral to administration as a Level III violation 4.
 Acts of minor VANDALISM NOTE: When accidental damage to property occurs, the student will take responsibility for repairing the damage by making the repairs; paying for the repairs to be made; or working off the sum of the repairs with equivalent work service hours.
 (This will not be recorded as a violation only if it is voluntarily reported and is accidental.)
-Pay for all damages and two (2) weeks in-hall restriction SECOND OFFENSE: Referral to administration as a Level III violation
+FIRST OFFENSE: • Pay for all damages and two (2) weeks in-hall restriction SECOND OFFENSE: • Referral to administration as a Level III violation